API Endpoint Access URL

 Get Your API Key & Try BGREMOVE Now ↗Description

-A typical use case of this API includes removing backgrounds from product images for online stores, enabling a clean and professional presentation like the following example:
+A typical use case is removing backgrounds from product images for online stores, enabling clean catalog visuals like the following example:

 Developer Highlights:

-The BG-REMOVE API endpoint supports single image and batch processing, varying resolutions, and complex background scenes.
-Output images retain foreground sharpness and transparency (alpha mask) where supported.
-It is the same engine that powers the PixLab Bulk Background Removal ↗ app.
+The BG-REMOVE API endpoint supports single-image and batch processing, varying resolutions, and complex background scenes.
+Responses can include BASE64 image data or a direct link to the output stored in your connected S3 bucket.
+It is the same engine that powers the PixLab Bulk Background Remover ↗ app.

 Looking to remove text or watermarks from images instead?
 Use the TXT-REMOVE API Endpoint.
 Want to detect or translate visible text in your image?
 Try the Image Text Translation API.